Available with Standard or Advanced license.

 If you open the tool from Database Properties, the Input geodatabase text box is prepopulated with the geodatabase connection information.

 Esri recommends that you leave both the Pre-requisites check and Upgrade geodatabase options checked.
-That way, the tool checks to see if the prerequisites to upgrade have been met before continuing with the geodatabase upgrade.
+That way, the tool confirms that the prerequisites to upgrade have been met before continuing with the geodatabase upgrade.

-The prerequisite check detects other active connections to the geodatabase, determines whether the connecting user has sufficient privileges to upgrade the geodatabase, ensures that the database can support XML columns, makes sure all datasets can be opened, and ascertains that the database and libraries are at the same release.
+The prerequisite check detects other active connections to the geodatabase, determines whether the connecting user has sufficient privileges to upgrade the geodatabase, ensures that the database can support XML columns, ensures that all datasets can be opened, and confirms that the database and libraries are at the same release.
 If any prerequisites are not met, the tool terminates.
 You must correct any problems before you run the upgrade procedure again.

 The results of this check are reported on the geoprocessing tool dialog box.
 If the check (or upgrade) fails, results are also written to the GDBUpgrade.log file in the c:\Users\<user name>\AppData\Local\ESRI\<ArcGIS product> folder.